Eye diseases

 Rapidus Optika

-Based on the results of our objective and subjective vision tests, we determine exactly what kind of problem we are facing.
+We use the results of our objective and subjective vision tests to determine exactly what problem you have.